DTU-NST/SocialDataExam/content/posts/Paper.md

 ---
 **What is EUI**

-Energy use intensity (EUI) is an indicator of the energy efficiency of a building’s design and/or operations[2]
+Energy use intensity (EUI) is an indicator of the energy efficiency of a building's design and/or operations[2]
 ---

 ## You have your dataset, now what?